-The research team obtained this text from James Madison's famous notes of the Constitutional Convention, published after his death, available in the Founders Online database.
-However, in the case of this text, Madison's notes conform to the rather cryptic official Journal of the Convention published in 1818, based on papers transferred to the Secretary of State by George Washington, who was the presiding officer at the Convention.
+57. James Madison took "full and careful notes of the proceedings in the Convention," but did not allow them to be published until after his death in 1836.
+Max Farrand, Introduction to 1 THE RECORDS OF this text, Madison's notes conform to the rather cryptic official Journal of the Convention published in 1818, based on papers transferred to the Secretary of State by George Washington, who was the presiding officer at the Convention.